Thomas More College of Liberal Arts

-The Thomas More College of Liberal Arts is a private Roman Catholic liberal arts college in Merrimack, New Hampshire.
-It emphasizes classical education in the Catholic intellectual tradition and is named after Saint Thomas More.
-It is accredited by the New England Commission of Higher Education.
-It is endorsed by The Newman Guide to Choosing a Catholic College.
+The Thomas More College of Liberal Arts is a private Catholic liberal arts college in Merrimack, New Hampshire, United States.
+Established in 1978, it emphasizes classical education in the Catholic intellectual tradition and is named after Saint Thomas More.

 History

 Founding

 Thomas More College was founded in 1978, with political science professor Peter Sampo as its first president.
-Sampo had been a co-founder and president of both Cardinal Newman College in St. Louis and Magdalen College, also in New Hampshire.
+Sampo had been a co-founder and president of both Cardinal Newman College in St. Louis and Magdalen College of the Liberal Arts, in New Hampshire.
 The curriculum, designed by educators Donald and Louise Cowan, associated with the University of Dallas, centered on the direct reading of foundational works of Western culture.

 Since 2009

 In 2009, the curriculum was revised under president William Fahey to improve its chronological approach to topics and strengthen the presentation of Catholic themes.

-Distinct majors in literature, political science, and philosophy were phased out in favor of a unified liberal arts major, great books program.
+Distinct majors in literature, political science, and philosophy were phased out in favor of a unified liberal arts major based on "the great classics of western thought."

 In the same year regional accrediting body the New England Association of Schools and Colleges placed the college on probation for two years on the ground that it was not meeting NEASC's standards for financial resources.
 The college improved its financial position, and the period of probation ended in 2011.

 In late 2013, the college bought a 1908 mansion in the Nashville Historic District of Nashua.
 College president William Fahey indicated plans to use the historic house, originally built by shoe manufacturer Frank Anderson and later the home of Mount Saint Mary Seminary, a girls' high school, as an educational site and eventually also a dormitory.